 Once you've decided to buy an electric lawn mower, you get to choose which kind suits you best: corded or cordless.

 Regular corded electric mowers are ready whenever you are.
 They're powered by an extension cord, so all you have to do is plug your mower in and go.

 Electric mowers range in width from 14 inches to 20 inches.
 The wider the mower, the faster you’ll mow your yard.

 If your yard has lots of obstacles, a corded electric mower can be frustrating.
 However, if you have a small yard with few or no trees to snag your cord, a corded mower is a budget-friendly buying choice.

 Cordless Electric Mowers

-A cordless mower uses either a 24-volt or 36-volt battery.
-Just like a cordless drill, the higher the volts, the greater the torque, resulting in a cleaner cut.
+Cordless mowers are powered by rechargeable batteries that are available in a variety of voltages.
+Just like a cordless drill, the higher the voltage, the greater the torque, resulting in a cleaner cut.